ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 ## 🏃 Background recalculations **\[IN PROGRESS\]**

-Starting from the user a rank #1 and working outwards, each user's total pp and per-score pp will be recalculated.
+Starting from the user at rank #1 and working outwards, each user's total pp and per-score pp will be recalculated.

 During this period, rank history graphs will be frozen.
 If a user plays, their **total PP** value will immediately be updated, but individual scores will not.
 As a result, it may seem as if you or others gain, lose or fluctuate in rank relative to others.